Skip to Content

 corn 'n oil cocktail with a pink edible flower.

 With black rum, you don’t always know what you’re getting, but if you stick to recommended bottles like Cruzan Blackstrap Rum, you won’t be disappointed.
-If you want to know more about this odd misnomer of a rum category, check out this great article on Punch.
+If you want to know more about this odd misnomer of a rum category, check out this great article on PUNCH.

 Although black rum is often the first choice for a Corn ‘n Oil, many recipes suggest an aged rum from Barbados instead.
+Examples of some great Barbados rum brands include: Mount Gay, Foursquare, Doorly’s, and The Real McCoy.

 The drink was originally just a couple ounces of rum with about a half ounce of falernum.
 Over time, bitters and a squeeze of lime were added.

+If using a black rum, you may want to add more lime juice, up to a 1/2 ounce.
 Black rums can make the drink much sweeter, so they benefit from the acidity of a solid squeeze of lime.

 With a quality aged rum however, the drink can feel well-balanced with just the falernum and the bitters, leaning more towards an Old Fashioned style of cocktail.

 The Corn ‘n Oil is an easy-going drink that requires no fuss.
 Simply fill a glass with ice, add your ingredients, and stir well.
 Serve it over crushed ice if you want more dilution.
+You can shake and strain over fresh ice if you want, but it’s not necessary to enjoy this simple cocktail.

 The traditional garnish is a lime wedge.
 I opted for a lime wedge and a gorgeous edible flower from Gourmet Sweet Botanicals.
 The flower pictured here is a fuchsia.